bevyengine/bevy-website/content/learn/book/control-flow/systems.md

 }
 ```

-Systems can run in parallel, as long as one system isn't *mutably* accessing the same data as the other system.
+Systems can run in parallel, as long as one system isn't *mutably* accessing the same component data as the other system.
 Both systems in the example below access the same data, but neither changes the data.
 These systems can run in parallel.